South Bank Parklands: South Bank Piazza

 The South Bank Piazza (formerly Suncorp Piazza and Courier Mail Piazza) is an open-air amphitheater which is frequently used for community events.
 It has a seating capacity of 2,158.
 When not in use, the Piazza displays news and sports on two suspended screens.

 Wheel of Brisbane

 The Wheel of Brisbane is a 60 m tall Ferris wheel erected at the parklands in August 2008 to celebrate the 20th Anniversary of World Expo 88 and 150th Anniversary of Queensland 1859–2009.
 It carries 42 gondolas on a 15-minute ride with panoramic views of the South Bank Parklands, the Brisbane River, and the City.

-Markets

-The Young Designers Market is held on the first Sunday of every month (10:00am – 4:00pm), and features cutting edge garments and accessories from some of Brisbane's most talented young designers.

 Nepalese Peace Pagoda

 The Nepalese Peace Pagoda was originally located on the Expo site and was moved to its new South Bank Parklands riverfront location at the conclusion of the Expo after a successful government and private fundraising campaign to keep the Pagoda in Brisbane.
-With its traditional Nepali architecture, art work and first level meditation area, it is a popular attraction.
+It has traditional Nepali architecture and art work and features a meditation area.